Rector and Deans

 David B. Grant, Professor in Supply Chain Management & Social Responsibility

 As Dean of Research and Social Impact, David B. Grant supports the development of research and research-based social impact, the processes for external research funding, research ethics, data protection and open science, coordination of Hanken's research groups and areas of strength, recruitment and tenure-track processes for researching and teaching staff, and the development and marketing of the doctoral program.
-He is the Chair of Hanken’s Research Council, the Steering Committee for the Office of Research and University Services and the Tenure Track Committee.
+He is the Chair of Hanken’s Research Council and the Tenure Track Committee.
 Professor Grant is also a member of the Research Ethics Committee.

 David B. Grant’s own research and expertise focuses on customer service, satisfaction, and service quality, retail logistics, reverse and sustainable logistics, and humanitarian and societal logistics.
 He has over 250 publications in various refereed journals, books and conference proceedings and is on the editorial board of many international journals.
 Two of his co-authored books are now in their second editions.

 Maria Holmlund-Rytkönen, Professor of Marketing

 As Dean of Programmes and Quality Assurance, Maria Holmlund-Rytkönen leads the quality assurance work of all of Hanken's four educational programmes, the Assurance of Learning work, and the development of the Bachelor’s and Master’s programmes.
 She also supports the development of the PhD and the Executive MBA programmes and the management of the Language Centre so that the programmes' learning goals are met.
 Maria Holmlund-Rytkönen is the chair of e.g. the Quality Assurance Committee, the Committee of the Language Centre, and the AoL Assessment Committee.